IfeoluwaAroboto/FLEX---GRID/README.md

 # FLEX-GRID
 In this mini project I was able to test my knowledge in CSS Flex box and Grid.
-It was challenging bt fun.
+It was challenging but fun.